TiBOcode/astrotibo/src/content/notes/guide.md

 - And somehow I can even add some few seconds of Ukulele Music for you to enjoy

 <audio src="/audio/UkuleleTest.mp3" controls></audio>
+*Only when it decides to play, sometimes reloading the page fixes the issue*
 - Here's an unrelated note about [the Leap of Faith in Decision Making](/notes/leap-of-faith)
 -